justinthelaw/blackjack-game/README.md

 - The dealer is not a playable participant, and the user may only take the Player role
 - There is only 1 player (user) and 1 dealer in the game.
 - User input error handling will only loop (ask the same question) until the user enters an acceptable response
+- The suit of the card does not affect gameplay and thus does not need to be represented in the code or program

 ### Diagram